PaddlePaddle/PaddleDetection/deploy/pphuman/docs/tutorials/action_en.md

 - There are two ways to modify the model path:

-  - In ```./deploy/pphuman/config/infer_cfg_pphuman.yml```, you can configurate different model paths，which is proper only if you match keypoint models and action recognition models with the fields of `KPT` and `SKELETON_ACTION` respectively, and modify the corresponding path of each field into the expected path.
+  - In ```./deploy/pphuman/config/infer_cfg_pphuman.yml```, you can configurate different model path.
+Take the falling action model as an example, it is proper only if you match keypoint models and action recognition models with the fields of `KPT` and `SKELETON_ACTION` respectively, and modify the corresponding path of each field into the expected path.

   - Add `--model_dir` in the command line to revise the model path：